silverhack/monkey365/README.md

 You can either download the latest zip by clicking [this link](https://github.com/silverhack/monkey365/archive/refs/heads/main.zip) or download Monkey365 by cloning the [repository](https://github.com/silverhack/monkey365.git):

-Once downloaded, you must extract the file and extract the files to a suitable directory.
+Once downloaded, you must extract the files to a suitable directory.
 Once you have unzipped the zip file, you can use the PowerShell V3 Unblock-File cmdlet to unblock files:

 ``` powershell
 Get-ChildItem -Recurse c:\monkey365 | Unblock-File